Skip to main content

 Identify the most critical challenges your organization faces and look for what they have in common.
 Is your best choice a single product, even though you’ll have to manage it independently?
 Or do you need a platform so you can manage all your systems from one interface to simplify the work of your maintainers?

-There’s a lot at stake for today’s maintainer, as transit authorities increase capacity and gain more throughput from their architecture.
+There’s a lot at stake for today’s maintainer, as transit authorities increase capacity and gain more from their architecture.

 With the EasyRail™ platform from Hitachi, maintainers can access integrated, vendor-agnostic data across multiple systems, seamlessly delivered on one platform to support decision-making across the authority.
 And EasyRail™ can be deployed on equipment from other suppliers, delivering one view across all systems.